 The requirements for a cell culture laboratory, from the standpoint of cell protection and control of biohazards for personnel are discussed, including special laboratory practices and equipment.
 Aseptic techniques specific to the tissue culture laboratory will be presented.
 The specific nutritional requisites for different types of cells are considered and how these specific nutrient requirements vary according to the type of cell, use, applications, purpose of the culture and its functions.
-Within culture conditions the physical requisites for gas exchanges, buffering systems and characteristics and uses are also considered, including adherent and non-adherent cultures; primary, long-term and Sources of cells, initiation of cultures and storage techniques are transformed cell cultures. considered.
+Within culture conditions the physical requisites for gas exchanges, buffering systems and characteristics and uses are also considered, including adherent and non-adherent cultures; primary, long-term and transformed cell cultures.
+Sources of cells, initiation of cultures and storage techniques are considered.
 Principles of good cell keeping are stressed, including routine record keeping, routine inspection of laboratory equipment.
 The most frequent applications of cell cultures, as well as procedures for cell phenotyping are studied.
-Laboratory practices include the preparation of media, cell passages and splitting of cultures, initiation of primary cultures, working with cell lines, cell storage techniques, phenotyping by immunofluorescence and lymphocytes cultures.
 The teaching strategies used are lectures and laboratory exercises.
 Student performance will be assessed through exams and laboratories.